Bukoba: Post-independence

-Bukoba Municipal
+Geography

 Situated on the south-western shores of Lake Victoria, Bukoba lies only 1 degree south of the Equator.

-Bukoba is situated on the south-western shores of Lake Victoria in the north-western region of Tanzania.
+Bukoba is situated on the south-western shores of Lake Victoria in the north-western region of Tanzania bordering Uganda.
 The regional capital and Kagera's biggest town is the gateway to the region.

 It boasts a white sandy beach, a large market, a port tennis courts and a swimming pool.
 It has 13 banks, 5 of which take VISA cards in the ATM.

 Bukoba Town itself has the status of a municipal Council.
 It has a municipal Director and other local government officials like other district councils in the region.